aptise/peter_sslers/README.md

 ## `OpenResty`/`Nginx` Lua integration

-The `OpenResty`/`Nginx` implementation was migrated to it's own project, handled by `opm` distribution
+The `OpenResty`/`Nginx` implementation was migrated to a dedicated sibling repository, handled by `opm` distribution

 https://github.com/aptise/peter_sslers-lua-resty